Michigan Minimum Wage Laws

 Youth minimum wage

 Michigan minimum wage laws allow employers to pay youth 17 years of age and younger a wage that is 85% of the standard minimum wage.
-The current minimum wage for youth is $7.25 (this is the federal minimum wage which is in effect when Michigan’s minimum wage is less that the federal rate).
-The minimum wage for youth over the next several years will be as follows:
+The current minimum wage for youth is $7.57.
+The minimum wage for youth over the next several years will be $7.86 on January 1, 2018 and will then increase each year consistent with any increase in the minimum wage.

 Tipped minimum wage